jack-richards/bptf-autopricer/README.md

 **Response:**
 - **Success (200):**
-  - JSON object containing information about the item, including the prices.
+  - JSON item object containing information about the item, including the prices.
 - **Failure (404):**
   - If the requested item is not found in the pricelist.
 - **Failure (400):**